Cloud computing – What can it do for my business?

 What is it?

-How is using a serverless platform different from just using on-site servers?
+How is using a cloud platform different from just using on-site servers?

-If you are thinking about using a serverless platform here are some to keep in mind: Amazon AWS Lambda, Azure Functions, and Google Cloud functions.
-If you need any help getting a serverless or cloud computing solution going, please contact the experts at SandStorm IT at 901-475-0275.
+If you are thinking about using a cloud platform here are some to keep in mind: Amazon AWS Lambda, Azure Functions, and Google Cloud functions.
+If you need any help getting a cloud computing solution going, please contact the experts at SandStorm IT at 901-475-0275.